Express your identity as a filmmaker and move beyond conventions to break new ground in cinema.

 Senior project and public presentation

-The two-semester Senior Projects course combines students’ knowledge of conceptualization, production, editing, distribution, and exhibition.
-Students create a sample reel, share their work at a senior exhibition, and write an artist statement.
-Through the process of preparing for a public presentation, they develop a deeper understanding of how their work fits within the larger discourse of contemporary film.
+The BFA Film program culminates in the Senior Projects course, where you’ll conceptualize, produce, and edit a final work.
+You’ll create a sample reel, share your work at a screening or exhibition, and write an artist statement.
+Through the process of public presentation, you’ll develop a deeper understanding of how your work engages the larger discourse of contemporary film and art.

 Our faculty are working filmmakers and media artists.
 Their backgrounds range from directing and cinematography to post-production, sound design, and installation.
 Rather than guiding students along one preferred path, faculty encourage students to broaden their perspectives, experiment with form, and work outside their comfort zones.

 Learn filmmaking at an art school

 Our program covers the fundamental principles of film production, as well as specific areas of film and related audiovisual practices.
-Focused workshops—such as advanced editing, acting, and immersive media forms—offer intensive, collaborative experiences.
-Students discover how their individual style fits within the aesthetic, philosophical, and social discourse of contemporary film.
+Focused workshops—such as advanced editing, writing and sound for the moving image, and expanded cinema— offer intensive, collaborative experiences.
+As a CCA Film student, you’ll discover how your individual style fits within the aesthetic, philosophical, and social discourse of contemporary film.
 View sample courses.

 Investigate ideas through every dimension

-Every undergraduate participates in the First Year Experience.
-Students explore a wide range of materials and tools over the course of two semesters.
-Faculty from different disciplines guide studio projects, group critiques, and theoretical discussions, setting students up for success throughout their major coursework.
+Every undergraduate participates in the First Year Experience, where you’ll explore a wide range of materials and tools over the course of two semesters.
+Faculty from different disciplines guide studio projects, group critiques, and theoretical discussions, setting you up for success throughout their major coursework.

-Students graduate from film school with experience in every aspect of film and video production and are ready to make a lasting impact on contemporary cinema, media, and sound arts.
+Students graduate from film school with experience in every aspect of film and video production and are ready to make a lasting impact on contemporary cinema, visual, media, and sound arts.
 They find opportunities inside and outside the industry—from short documentary and narrative film projects, to experimental and multidisciplinary work, to gallery and museum exhibition.

 Potential career paths